 At the base of Michigan’s Thumb is Bay City.
 Ideally suited along the Saginaw river leading into Saginaw Bay, it was lumber and industrial city well before Detroit became the Motor City.
-This is a series of images of Bay City in 1908.
+This is a series of Bay City Michigan postcard images and their story from Bay City in 1908.

 Bay City Was Becoming the Speed Boat Capital of the World

 In 1908 Bay City was becoming a force in the emerging area of motorized boats.
 About a dozen companies were making knockdown kits of boat patterns.
 Kits would contain shippable boat patterns, knock-down frames, and complete boats to all globe points.
 Some companies equipped the kits with a locally made engine.